 Frame Geometry

-Instead of such, the overall structural integrity of the body is increased by having smaller “triangles” in the frame.
-Further, they have a longer trail length but a shorter rake length than modern gravel bikes.
+Randonneur bikes are made of steel and don’t have the reinforced stress-prone areas of carbon fiber frames or the versatility of modern gravel bikes.
+Instead, they focus on increasing the overall structural integrity of the body by having smaller “triangles” in the frame.
+They also have a longer trail length and a shorter rake length than modern gravel bikes, resulting in a longer wheelbase for added stability.

-With the larger rake previously mentioned, the frame also has, consequently, a long wheelbase providing more stability.
-Having to accommodate for fenders and medium-sized wheels, chainstays are made long, this allows for more heel clearance when using panniers for longer Brevets.
+The chainstays are made long to accommodate fenders and medium-sized wheels, allowing for more heel clearance when using panniers for longer Brevets.

 Soma Grand Randonneur